Mihir3009/Extract-AI/README.md

         --bf16 True
 ```

-Before running Llama-2-13B model, make sure that you have applied for access from huggingface (https://huggingface.co/meta-llama/Llama-2-13b-hf), and also you have huggingface logic in your system through cli.
+Before running the Llama-2-13B model, make sure that you have applied for access from huggingface (https://huggingface.co/meta-llama/Llama-2-13b-hf), and also you have huggingface logic in your system through cli.
 Please use below command for huggingface cli login:

 ```shell
 huggingface-cli login
 ```

-To run the Llama-2-13B model, please use below command:
+To run the Llama-2-13B model, please use the below command:

 ```shell
 export TRANSFORMERS_CACHE=[path where you want to store the model weights]